 People on this list include Mamoni Raisom Goswami and Rosa Parks.While this isn't a list of all female social activists, it does answer the questions "Who are the most famous female social activists?" and "Who are the best female social activists?"

-Elizabeth Berkley Lauren is an American television, film and theatre actress.
-Berkley's most notable roles were in the television series Saved by the Bell, as the brainy Jessie Spano, and the 1995 Paul Verhoeven film Showgirls, as exotic dancer Nomi Malone. ...more
+Elizabeth Berkley (born July 28, 1972) is an American actress and reality show personality.
+Berkley's most notable roles were as Jessie Spano in the television series Saved by the Bell, and as Nomi Malone in the 1995 Paul Verhoeven film Showgirls. ...more on Wikipedia

 Birthplace: New York City, New York, United States of America